Ubiquiti-App/UCRM-plugins/plugins/quickbooks-online/README.md

 - Remove entity from QB when the related entity is deleted in UCRM.

 ## Changelog
+### 1.2.2 (2026-08-11)
+- add support for the `AllowOnlineAffirmPayment` field returned by QuickBooks Online invoice responses

 ### 1.1.3 (2019-01-04)
 - draft, void and proforma invoices are no longer exported ([#100](https://github.com/Ubiquiti-App/UCRM-plugins/pull/100))
 - added options to limit exported invoices and payments by start date ([#94](https://github.com/Ubiquiti-App/UCRM-plugins/pull/94), [#95](https://github.com/Ubiquiti-App/UCRM-plugins/pull/95), [#96](https://github.com/Ubiquiti-App/UCRM-plugins/pull/96))